Magic-JD/is-fast/README.md

 ### Definition

 This section defines **how different HTML tags should be styled** in the output.
+Colors can be specified using standard color names (e.g., red, blue), hex values (e.g., #ff5733), or RGB notation (e.g., rgb(255, 87, 51)).

 ### Example Configuration